(This article was last updated on the 9th of July 2019)

 Learn everything about legal prostitution in Holland during one of our tours with a local expert.

-In Holland, prostitution is legal throughout the entire country and prostitutes have several workplace options to choose from:
+In Holland, prostitution is legal throughout the entire country and sex workers have several workplace-options to choose from:

-Holland has a 1272 window brothels where prostitution is practiced.
+The Netherlands has a 1272 window brothels where prostitution is practiced.
 384 of them are located in Amsterdam.
-20 percent of all the prostitutes in Holland work in window brothels.
+292 are in Red Light District, also known as De Wallen – Holland’s biggest red light district area.
+20%t of all the prostitutes in Holland work in window brothels.
 Other cities in Holland where window prostitution takes place are: Alkmaar, Almelo, Den Haag, Deventer, Doetinchem, Eindhoven, Groningen, Haarlem, Heerenveen, Leeuwarden, Maasbracht, Nijmegen, Rotterdam, Sneek & Windschoten.
 Landlords of window brothels must obtain a permit from their respective municipality, the prostitute must have a residence permit and should be at least 18 years old.
 Amsterdam however is an exception to this rule, in the capitol prostitutes have to be at least 21 years old.

 Prostitutes in the Netherlands are self-employed and determine their own rates and working methods.
 Some have certain specialities like S&M, electro sex, bondage, etc. This makes them more unique than others, which gives them the option to charge more.
 The starting price for visiting a prostitute in Amsterdam’s Red Light District is 50 euros.
 Once you start talking with a prostitute prices can be negotiated both up or down depending on your demands and the type of prostitute you’re dealing with.